 Names and initials

 This information has automatically been transferred from your account.
 To change your family name or first name, you must contact email@example.com.
-To change your initials, you must return to the “My Account” section of your portfolio to update the information.
+To change your initials, return to the “My Account” section of your portfolio to update the information.

 The organization has automatically been transferred from the “current position” screen of your CV.
 To have a different affiliation on record for this application, click “List…” and make the necessary selection.